DragonBlade: The Legend of Lang

 DragonBlade: The Legend of Lang (龍刀奇緣) is a 2005 Hong Kong 3D CGI animated adventure fantasy action comedy family martial arts film edited by Chi-Leung Kwong, written by Trevor Morris with music by Kin Law and produced by Stanley Tong.
 It is the first 3D-CGI Chinese animated feature film from Hong Kong and directed by Antony Szeto.
 It was co-produced by DCDC and China Film company, and is also considered the first 3D-rendered martial arts film.
 The film features the voices of Karen Mok, Daniel Wu, Stephen Fung and Sandra Ng.
 DragonBlade: The Legend of Lang was theatrically released on 6 January 2005 by ERA company and Kantana Animation and was released on DVD and VOD on 22 December 2005 by Era.
-The film earned $1,966,342 on a USD$10 million budget.
+The film earned $1,966,342 on a USD10 million budget.
 It received a Golden Horse Awards nomination for Best Animation Feature.

 Plot

 A town is attacked by a deadly creature, it can only be stopped with the Dragon Blade.
 The one person who knows where the blade is won't tell Lang, and even if he did, untold peril will fall on anyone who dares to find this legendary weapon.